google/page-alloc-bench/README.md

 For `--workload=composite` you can pass `--output-path`, data measured by the workload will be written there as JSON.
 This currently only has one field:

-- `memory_available_diff_bytes`: This workload attempts to allocate as much memory as possible from userspace.
+- `memory_available_bytes`: This workload attempts to allocate as much memory as possible from userspace.
 It then does this again while simultaneously allocating then freeing kernel pages on all CPUs.
-This metric measures the difference between the amount of memory available the first time and the second time, accounting for the amount of memory that the kernel allocations take up.
-On a well-performing system this should be 0.
+This metric reports how much it was able to allocate the second time.
+You don't want this number to go down.